bbglab/oncodrivefml/docs/source/workflow.rst

    This tree is used to find which mutations fall in the regions being analysed.

 #.
-Load the mutations file and keep only the ones that fall into the regions
+Loads the mutations file and keeps only the ones that fall into the regions
    being analysed.

 #.
-Compute the signature (see the :ref:`signature <signature>` section).
+Computes the signature (see the :ref:`signature <signature>` section).

 #.
-Analyse each region separately (only the ones that have mutations).
+Analyses each region separately (only the ones that have mutations).
    In each region the analysis is as follow:

-   1. Compute the score of each of the observed mutations.
+   1. Computes the score of each of the observed mutations.

    #.
-Simulate the same number of mutations in the segments of the region under analysis.
+Simulates the same number of mutations in the segments of the region under analysis.
       Save the scores of each of the simulated mutations.
       The simulation is done several times.

    #.
-Apply a predefined function to the observed scores and to each of the simulated
+Applies a predefined function to the observed scores and to each of the simulated
       groups of scores.
-      Count how many times the simulated value is higher or equal than the observed.
+      Counts how many times the simulated value is higher than, or equal to, the observed.

    #.
-From these counts, compute the P value by dividing the counts by the number
+From these counts, computes a P-value by dividing the counts by the number
       of simulations performed.

       .. warning::::